The short version

 You need to market a listing to the broadest possible audience

 → Crexi.
 That is what a marketplace does.
 List it, syndicate it, let buyers and tenants find it.
-I still post every listing there.
+The marketplace remains the place to publish every listing.

 You need to proactively find tenants for a listing before it goes live